 - Mediation Panel, Texas Department of Insurance, Texas Windstorm Insurance Association Property Damage Claims

 - Mediation Panel, Mediation Volunteer Program, Labor & Employment Law Section, Dallas Bar Association (public interest labor & employment dispute resolution program supporting state and Federal courts, Dallas, Texas)

-- Mediation Panel and Mediator Trainer, Dallas County Dispute Resolution Center (public dispute resolution program supporting Dallas County state courts)
+- Mediation Panel, Dallas County Dispute Resolution Center (public dispute resolution program supporting Dallas County state courts)

-- Mediation Panel and Mediator Trainer, Dispute Resolution Service of North Texas, Inc. (public interest non-profit dispute resolution program, Fort Worth, Texas)
+- Mediation Panel, Dispute Resolution Service of North Texas (public interest non-profit dispute resolution program supporting Tarrant County state courts)

-- Mediation Panel and Mediator Trainer, Southern Methodist University in Legacy, Center for Dispute Resolution and Conflict Management, Mediation and Conflict Resolution Services (public interest dispute resolution program, Plano, Texas)
+- Mediation Panel, Southern Methodist University, Center for Dispute Resolution and Conflict Management, Mediation and Conflict Resolution Services (public interest dispute resolution program, Dallas and Plano, Texas)